Itinerary

 Tokyo - Hakone - Lake Ashi - Kawaguchiko

-After breakfast, your coach heads to Hakone national park with a lunch stop in Hakone-machi.
-You'll board a scenic boat cruise on Lake Ashi to catch views of Mount Fuji from within the Hakone caldera.
-Then you transfer to Lake Kawaguchiko, the second-largest of the Fuji Five Lakes, for more Mount Fuji viewing.
-You'll reach your hotel in time for a group dinner.
+After breakfast, travel by coach to Hakone national park and stop for lunch in Hakone-machi.
+Take a scenic boat cruise on Lake Ashi, which is known for its Mount Fuji views from the water.
+The boats are designed to look like old western warships, which adds a quirky touch to the experience.
+Then transfer to Lake Kawaguchiko, the second largest of the Fuji Five Lakes, for more Mount Fuji sightseeing.
+Arrive at your hotel in time for dinner with the group.

 - Meals